 Hairdressers will know that the U-shape haircut is nothing new.
-But in the past few weeks the technique has assumed viral TikTok status thanks to a handful of stylists showing off their recent work (not to mention clients who are obsessed).
+But in the past few weeks the technique has assumed viral TikTok status thanks to a handful of stylists showing off their recent work (not to mention clients who are obsessed with their new look).

 So what exactly is the U-shape haircut?
-It's pretty much as labled, according to Stephen Buller, director at Buller + Rice hair salon.
+It's pretty much what it says on the tin, according to Stephen Buller, director at Buller + Rice hair salon.
 "As we have seen before with the wolf cut and curtain bangs, trends on TikTok allow us to revisit an old style with fresh eyes," says Stephen.
 "The U-shape haircut is very similar to the classically popular V-shape haircut, in that they both involve the back and middle of your hair being longer than the sides."
-The way the hair falls when dried creates a slightly curved silhouette.
+The way the hair falls when dried lends a slightly curved silhouette.

 "The U-shape haircut is a more subtle, versatile shape," adds Stephen, "and this allows for layers with a more even outline."
 In other words, if you do opt for layers, they appear seamlessly blended into the rest of the hair rather than chunky and obvious, as can often be the case.

 Just look to Refinery29's senior social media editor Elli Weir, who we sent along to Buller + Rice for the cut.
 Not having had a haircut for a long while, Elli's ends were a little straggly and shapeless.
-Stephen started at the sides, chopping Elli's lengths a few inches shorter than the mid-section, snipping in some long layers.
+Stephen started at the sides, chopping Elli's lengths a few centimetres shorter than the mid-section and snipping in some long layers.
 The result?
 Hair that looks and feels thicker and healthier.